This post was refreshed on April 21, 2021

 Do you want to organize your life for success?
 I’m talking about feeling more fulfilled and less frazzled, both at home and at work.
 If you’ve been trying to increase your productivity but you can’t seem to make progress, the secret weapon you’re missing could be a personal workflow management system.

-To organize your life for success, you need a personal workflow management system.
-This is a collection of habits and behaviors for storing, organizing, prioritizing, managing, and executing all of your commitments, communication, and information.
-It allows you to have increased control over all of your responsibilities.
+Using a personal workflow management system will give you increased control over all of your responsibilities.
+It is a collection of habits and behaviors for storing, organizing, prioritizing, managing, and executing all of your commitments, communication, and information.

 In this article, you’ll see how a personal workflow management system can help reduce your stress and help you feel more fulfilled on a daily basis.
 I’ll introduce you to my personal workflow management system called Empowered Productivity™, a system that’s proven to help knowledge workers feel less overwhelmed, overworked, and overtired.

 As a productivity trainer, I’ve taught thousands of professionals to operate at peak productivity using my Empowered Productivity System for personal workflow management.